johnnysand7/steam-study/README.md

   this felt appropriate.
 * Very sparse profile summaries and information
 * Current model only works for the 150k people already collected.
-* Current genres pulled from the store are pretty vague.
-I
+* Current genres pulled from the store are pretty vague and
-would like to try some text processing on the community
-given tags, factoring in the order of the tag.
+too general.
 See below:

 ![genres_countries](images/genres_countries2.png)
+* I would like to use the community-chosen tags to created
+better defined genres, factoring the order of the tags.
+Currently, games like CS:GO and BattleBlock Theater are under
+"Action."

 ## Further Ideas
 * Tracking game genres over time